luiskugel/AI-Writing-Assistant-for-Thunderbird/README.md

 ## ✅ Requirements

 - Thunderbird 78.0+
 - API key from a supported AI provider
 - Internet connection

 ## 🛠️ Troubleshooting

 - Double-check your API key
 - Ensure internet access
 - Use a supported Thunderbird version
 - Read error messages for hints

+## 🤝 Contributing

+We welcome bug reports and pull requests!
+See our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License

-[Your chosen license]
+This project is licensed under the [Apache License 2.0](LICENSE) - see the [LICENSE](LICENSE) file for details.

 Icons adapted from [pepicons](https://github.com/CyCraft/pepicons/) (CC BY 4.0).